NerTzhuLz/PhoenixBot/README.md

 * Create
     * Creates a hosting message, automatically detects vaulted relics and pings everyone subscribed to one of those relics
     * Pings everyone ONCE, even if they are subscribed to multiple relics in the list
-    * Underlines relic names that people have been pinged for
+    * Underlines relic names that are recognised
+        * pings people for these relics, IF anyone is subscribed to that relic to begin with
+        * (Temporary) if a role exists for that relic, also pings that
     * Creates squad identifiers for player counts (1/4, 2/4, 3/4)
 * Join
     * Lets a user join squads